QIAGEN and Myriad Genetics partner to advance companion diagnostics development for cancer

-- Combined strengths in assay development, clinical testing, and regulatory approvals offers pharma partners comprehensive global companion diagnostic solutions based on PCR, digital PCR (using the QIAcuity system), and NGS

-- Future projects may include advanced analysis and accessibility of measurable residual disease (MRD) and homologous recombination deficiency (HRD) assays to potentially improve cancer treatment decision-making

-VENLO, The Netherlands, and SALT LAKE CITY, Oct.
+Venlo, the Netherlands, and Salt Lake City, Utah, Oct.
 26, 2023 (GLOBE NEWSWIRE) -- QIAGEN (NYSE: QGEN; Frankfurt Prime Standard: QIA) and Myriad Genetics (NASDAQ: MYGN) today announced a new master collaboration agreement to develop companion diagnostic tests in the field of cancer.

 The partnership aims to deliver innovative services and products to pharmaceutical companies, enabling the development and commercialization of proprietary cancer tests for the U.S. clinical market, and providing distributable companion diagnostic test kits for the global market.